Mackenyu: Career

 In 2021, he starred as the lead in the manga adaptation of Brave: Gunjou Senki.
 He is now in Asian Cinema Entertainment.
 In November 2021, Mackenyu was cast as Roronoa Zoro in the American Netflix live action series adaptation of One Piece.

 In March 2022, he was cast as Scar in the live-action sequel of Fullmetal Alchemist.

 Personal life

-Mackenyu married a non-celebrity woman seven years his senior, whose name was not disclosed.
-The marriage was announced along with his younger brother's marriage in January 22, 2023.
-In August 24 of the same year, it was reported by media outlets that Mackenyu's wife had given birth to their first child in Honolulu, Hawaii, in late July 2023.
+Mackenyu married a woman seven years his senior, whose name is not disclosed.
+The marriage was announced along with his younger brother's on January 22, 2023.
+In August of the same year, it was reported by media outlets that Mackenyu's wife had given birth to their first child in Honolulu, Hawaii, in late July 2023.

 Brand endorsements

 In 2018, Mackenyu became the brand ambassador for Japanese men's grooming brand GATSBY.
 He starred in the TV commercial "GATSBY Cop", together with popular Japanese actor Yuya Yagira.